Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 | Mid tier | ~$2,280/year | ~$5,400/year |

 That $3,000+ gap at mid-tier is real money.
-Smartsheet delivers significantly more value per dollar for most ops work.
+Smartsheet offers meaningfully more value per dollar at comparable feature levels for most ops use cases.

-Winner: Smartsheet — meaningfully more cost-effective as your team grows.
+Winner: Smartsheet — notably more cost-effective, especially as your team grows.

 Customer Support

-Both offer documentation, community forums, and email support.
-Smartsheet's support team responds faster once you're on Business tier and above.
-Airtable's community is more active, and there's a thriving ecosystem of template builders and third-party creators — honestly, some community-made templates rival anything in the official docs.
+Both platforms offer documentation, community forums, and email support.
+Smartsheet's support tends to be faster at Business tier and above.
+Airtable's community is more active and there's a thriving ecosystem of template builders and third-party resources — honestly, some of the community-built templates are better than anything the official docs produce.
 Neither offers phone support at base tiers, which is pretty standard across SaaS in 2026.

-Winner: Marginal edge to Smartsheet on enterprise support speed.
+Winner: Marginal Smartsheet edge for enterprise support responsiveness.

 Mobile App

 Smartsheet's mobile app does the job — you can view sheets, update records, and approve requests.
-But it feels like an afterthought compared to the desktop experience.
-Airtable's mobile app is significantly more polished, with full view-switching, record editing, and a UI that doesn't feel outdated.
+But it feels like an afterthought compared to the desktop experience, and in 2026 there's really no excuse for that.
+Airtable's mobile app is significantly more polished, with full view-switching, record editing, and a UI that doesn't make you feel like you're using a legacy product.

-Winner: Airtable — and it's not particularly close.
+Winner: Airtable — and honestly it's not particularly close.

 Security & Compliance

-Both support SSO/SAML, SCIM provisioning, and HIPAA compliance at enterprise tiers.
-Smartsheet has SOC 2 Type II, ISO 27001, and FedRAMP authorization — which matters if you're in government or highly regulated industries.
-Airtable has SOC 2 Type II and HIPAA but doesn't have FedRAMP as of early 2026.
+Both platforms support SSO/SAML, SCIM provisioning, and HIPAA compliance at enterprise tiers.
+Smartsheet has SOC 2 Type II, ISO 27001, and FedRAMP authorization — which matters if you're in government or heavily regulated industries.
+Airtable has SOC 2 Type II and HIPAA but doesn't have FedRAMP as of 2026.

 Pros and Cons